Using a Single-Parity-Check to Reduce the Guesswork of Guessing Codeword Decoding: Decoding

-In general, \ac{GCD} guesswork spans a range of codewords that are not ordered according to likelihood.
-Many guesses will be encoded to no effect on the \ac{GCD} state, which records the most likely codeword already guessed.
+In general, GCD guesswork spans a sequence of codewords that are not ordered according to likelihood.
+Many $\msgFlips$ are encoded to no effect on the GCD state, which records the most likely codeword already guessed.
 The list-ORBGRAND generator of \ac{SA-GCD} partially orders that guesswork, reducing the complexity.
-The most general form of this technique would use list-ORBGRAND for an arbitrary outer code, but using an \ac{SPC} outer code keeps list-ORBGRAND from guessing invalid outer codewords.
+The most general form of this technique would use list-ORBGRAND for an arbitrary outer code, but using an SPC outer code keeps list-ORBGRAND from guessing invalid outer codewords.

-The \ac{SNR} range at which \ac{SA-GCD} pushes the largest proportion of guesswork after the stopping condition is where the stopping condition occurs after a significant number of guesses, but early enough that the extra information from the \ac{SPC} bit can push guesses later in the order than the stopping condition.
+The \ac{SNR} range at which \ac{SA-GCD} pushes the largest proportion of guesswork after the stopping condition is where the stopping condition occurs after a significant number of guesses, but early enough that the extra information from the SPC bit can push guesses later in the order than the stopping condition.
 That is, where the \ac{SNR} is high and the zero noise guess is usually correct, \ac{SA-GCD} saves only a small percentage of guesswork.
-The stopping condition occurs very early, so only a few guesses are saved by \ac{SA-GCD} over basic ORB-GCD.
+The stopping condition occurs early, so only a few guesses are saved by \ac{SA-GCD} over ORB-GCD.
 The guesswork savings proportion grows quickly as \ac{SNR} decreases because the percentage of guesses for the inner code with both odd and even parity expands very rapidly.

-In practice, \ac{SA-GCD} realizes guesswork reduction from basic ORB-GCD that is slightly less than a factor of 2.
-The \ac{SPC} outer code provides information to list-ORBGRAND that allows certain codewords to be pushed later in the guesswork list, but the information provided by the \ac{SPC} bit is not perfect.
-In the event that $\rvchanoutSingleParity$ has very low reliability, list-ORBGRAND will begin guesswork including $\singleParityFlip = 1$ and will produce $\msgFlips$ with either parity.
-In this case, fewer guesses are delayed until after the \ac{GCD} stopping condition, and less work is saved.
-This possibility occurs less frequently when many elements of $\rvchanoutMsg$ have low reliability relative to $\rvchanoutSingleParity$, which in turn is more likely to happen with a larger message length $\messageSize$.
-Therefore larger $\messageSize$ sees more guesswork reduction.
+In practice, \ac{SA-GCD} realizes guesswork reduction from ORB-GCD that is slightly less than a factor of 2.
+The SPC outer code provides information to list-ORBGRAND that allows certain codewords to be pushed later in the guesswork list, but the information provided by the SPC bit is not perfect.
+Figure \ref{fig:miniexample} shows a large guesswork reduction because $|\mathrm{LLR}(Y_{k+1})| > |\mathrm{LLR}(Y_{i})|$ for all $i\in\{1,\ldots,k\}$ in that example.
+If $|\mathrm{LLR}(\rvchanoutSingleParity)|$ is close to zero, list-ORBGRAND will begin guesswork including $\singleParityFlip = 1$ quite early and will produce $\msgFlips$ with either parity.
+In this case, fewer guesses are pushed later than the GCD stopping condition, and less work is saved.
+With a larger message length $\messageSize$, it is less probable that $\min_{i\in\{1,\ldots,k+1\}}|\mathrm{LLR}(Y_{i})|=|\mathrm{LLR}(Y_{k+1})|$, so it is more probable that some guesswork is saved.
+Therefore, larger $\messageSize$ sees a greater proportion of guesswork reduction, as can be observed by comparing Figures \ref{fig:overwork_RLC_performance} and \ref{fig:overwork_eBCH_performance}.